mapbox/assembly/MIGRATION_GUIDES.md

 ### Changes to `col`

-`col` no longer declares `flex-basis:0`.
-You might see subtle changes in column layouts where `col` elements now take up more horizontal space than they previously did.
-Add a percentage width class alongside `col` to give your columns whatever width you desire.
+`col` no longer declares `flex-basis:0` or `flex-grow: 1;`.
+As a result, elements that use the `col` class without a width class will no longer grow to fill available space.
+To reintroduce the previous behavior, add the `col--auto` modifier to elements that use `col` without a width class.

 ### Changes to `col--{x}` modifiers

-`col--{n}` & `col--off{'r' | 'l'}{n}` classes have been replaced by generic percentage based width classes.
+Generic percentage based width classes now take the place of `col--{n}` & `col--off{'r' | 'l'}{n}` modifier classes.

 - `col--1` → `w-1/12`
 - `col--2` → `w-1/6`